Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states 'Search UK companies with flexible filters' and lists specific filter types, distinguishing it from siblings like lookup_uk_company (single company) and search_uk_companies_by_industry (industry-specific).
+The description clearly states 'Search UK companies with flexible filters' and lists specific filter types, distinguishing it from sibling tools like lookup_uk_company (single company) and search_uk_companies_by_industry (industry-specific).
+The verb+resource is specific.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.